DOI-USGS/planetary-ard/content/tutorials/cli.md

 {{% /notice %}}

 ### 7. Querying a Specific Collection
 To see how many items (observations) are available within a given collection, it is necessary to tell *stac-client* which collection to search.
 We know the names of the collections because they are the *id* key in the STAC collection.
-In the example immediately above, the line is `"id": "usgs_controlled_mosaics_voy1_voy2_galileo"`.
-Since we are interested in Kaguya TC data, we will use the following command:
+In the example immediately above, the line is `"id": "mro_hirise_uncontrolled_observations"`.
+Since we are interested in MRO HiRISE data, we will use the following command:

-  stac-client search https://stac.astrogeology.usgs.gov/api/ -c mro_hirise_uncontrolled_observations --matched
+  `stac-client search https://stac.astrogeology.usgs.gov/api/ -c mro_hirise_uncontrolled_observations --matched`

 The response should be: